NixOS/nixos-weekly/content/2018/09-nixcon-2018-program-macos-1014-mojave-support-haskell-and-python-packaging-tips.rst

   save some of the boilerplate we might have to write when using Nix for managing a software lifecycle.
-Pkgs-make currently directly supports Haskell and Python development, but has the potential to support other language platforms. now?"
+Pkgs-make currently directly supports Haskell and Python development, but has the potential to support other language platforms. now?
 I hope this helps!

 .. _`A way to develop software with Nix`: https://github.com/shajra/example-nix